 Is the Housing Agreement legally binding?

 After thoroughly reviewing the housing agreement online, you should accept the terms of the agreement if you plan to live on campus.
-Once it has been accepted, the agreement is binding for the 2015-2016 academic year.
-Agreements must be completed by 11:59PM June 12, 2015.
+Once it has been accepted, the agreement is binding for the 2016-2017 academic year.
+Agreements must be completed by 5:00PM June 6, 2016.
 You should print/save a copy of the housing agreement, as well as any confirmation e-mails you receive throughout the housing application process, for your reference throughout the year.
-A copy of the housing agreement for the Class of 2019 will be available to view on the Class of 2019 webpage in mid-April.
+A copy of the housing agreement for the Class of 2020 can be viewed by clicking here.